 A lead unitrust is a taxable trust.
 However, a lead trust pays income tax only if its income exceeds the amount it pays to Saint Elizabeth University during the year.
 A careful trustee can balance the income from your lead unitrust against its charitable payments in order to minimize its income taxes.

 Lead trusts for the benefit of grandchildren present special tax planning challenges related to a tax called the generation skipping tax.
 Many donors choose to create a charitable lead unitrust in this situation, in particular, as it is easier to plan for generation skipping tax issues when creating a lead unitrust than when creating a lead annuity trust.
 Please be sure to talk to your advisors or us about these tax considerations.

 You can fund your lead unitrust with many different kinds of assets.
 All of the following assets can work well:

 Assets that you expect to increase substantially in value over time can be especially attractive candidates for transfer into a lead trust.
 You will want to work closely with your advisors to pick an asset or combination of assets that will best achieve your goals for your gift.

-Joy chooses to create a $1,000,000 trust that will pay 6% of its value, as revalued annually, to College of Saint Elizabeth each year for 25 years.
+Joy chooses to create a $1,000,000 trust that will pay 6% of its value, as revalued annually, to Saint Elizabeth University each year for 25 years.
 By making the trust term 25 years, Joy delays transferring assets to her grandchildren until they are in their early 30s.
 By then, she expects them to be mature enough to handle their assets responsibly.